Samuel Hurdsfield

 Samuel Hurdsfield (19 March 1876 – 1965) was a British athlete.
 He competed at the 1908 Summer Olympics in London.

-He was born in Knutsford.
+Biography

+Hurdsfield was born in Knutsford and ran for Knutsford Harriers before also running for Crewe Tally Ho and then Salford Harriers who he joined in 1901.

+By trade Hurdsfield worked for the London and North Western Railway as a machinist, won the 1906 Northern Counties 220 yards title and two years later in 1908 won a second title after success in the 440 yards event.

+Hurdsfield represented Great Britain at the 1908 Summer Olympics.
 In the 200 metres, Hurdsfield won his preliminary heat with a time of 23.6 seconds to advance to the semifinals.
 There, he finished fourth and last in his heat to be eliminated without advancing to the final.

+After he retired from running he acted as an official for the Railway Athletic Association Championships.